- Read More

 Causes and contributing factors

-The causes of varicose veins and telangiectasia are many, but the single most common contributing factor is genetic.
-Most of the contributing factors implicated in causing varicose veins do so by creating a back pressure on the flow of blood from the legs into the pelvis.
-These include obesity, prolonged periods of standing, pregnancy, or abdominal tumors.
+The causes of varicose veins and telangiectasia are many, but the single most common contributing factor is a genetic predisposition to form varicose veins.
+The contributing factors implicated in causing varicose veins do so by creating a back pressure in the veins of the leg resulting in damage to the valves in the vein.
+These contributing factors include obesity, prolonged periods of standing, pregnancy, or abdominal tumors.

 The differential diagnosis for varicose veins includes: